History of Charlotte FC in Timeline

 February 2022: "Newly Minted" Community Kit Released

-In February 2022, Charlotte FC released their secondary "Newly Minted" community kit—a black jersey with mint-colored highlights—was released in February 2022 and used for one season.
-Its design includes a patterned coin edge that references the Charlotte Mint.
+In February 2022, Charlotte FC released its secondary "Newly Minted" community kit, a black jersey with mint-colored highlights, for one season.
+The design includes a patterned coin edge that references the Charlotte Mint.

 February 2022: Joe LaBue Appointed Club President

-In February 2022, Joe LaBue, a Carolina Panthers sales executive, was appointed club president to replace Tom Glick after his departure.
+In February 2022, Joe LaBue, a Carolina Panthers sales executive, was appointed club president, replacing Glick after his departure.

 February 26, 2022: Charlotte FC's First MLS Match